yzy0806/Poly-ZQ-trading/deploy/README.md

 Mac development continues to use `scripts/dev.sh backend` and `scripts/dev.sh web` natively.
 Host paths, credentials and venue endpoints remain environment-specific.
-This change updates the production build definition; the running VPS keeps its current image until the normal immutable rollout below.
+The matching image was deployed on September 22; see the current deployment record for current readiness.
+Future releases use the immutable rollout below.
 When upgrading toolchains again, update the version files and Dockerfile pins together, then pass both CI jobs before rollout.

 ## Safety state